Ekuaappiah/pima-diabetes-predictor/README.md

 ## 🎯 Objective

-To develop an accurate and interpretable machine learning model to predict diabetes presence and expose the model through a web interface.
+To develop an accurate and interpretable machine learning model to predict current diabetes status and expose the model through a user-friendly web interface.
 ---

 ## 🧠 Models & Approach